- The A problem caused the program to stop working correctly error can occur with any of your software at any time.

 - In Origin, right-click Battlefield 4 and choose Properties.

 - Now check Disable Origin in-game for this game.

-This solution might also work for other Origin games, so make sure that you try it.
+Note: This solution might also work for other Origin games.
 We have also covered how to fix Battlefield 4 issues on Windows 10, so if you have any other issues with Battlefield 4, make sure that you check that article.